Nov 01, 2025

 - Custom metrics: Application-level metrics pushed to CloudWatch without impacting performance

 X-Ray sampling was configured to capture a representative sample of traces without incurring excessive costs.
-During the initial rollout we sampled at a higher rate to catch any issues early, then reduced the sampling rate once we were confident the system was stable.

 This level of observability proved invaluable for troubleshooting issues and understanding system behaviour under load.